 Keep Moving

-When driving in the snow the worst thing you can do is stop on an incline.
-Once you stop, it will be very difficult to get your momentum going again.
+When driving in the snow, the worst thing you can do is stop on an incline.
+Once you stop, it will be tough to regain momentum.
 When you see other cars slowing down and drifting or stopping, do your best to avoid them and get out of the way.

 Slow & Steady

-It’s not a race, but if it was, slow & steady would always win.
-When you are driving in the snow or wintry conditions, keeping a steady pace like we mentioned about keep moving is important.
-When you are going slower than the speed limit you have the ability to react better when you see situations unfolding in front of you.
-Remember speed limits are created for the road you are traveling on only when the conditions are clear, weather-free, and optimal.
+It’s not a race, but slow & steady would always win if it was.
+When driving in the snow or wintry conditions, keeping a steady pace is essential, as we mentioned about keeping moving.
+When you are going slower than the speed limit, you have the ability to react better when you see situations unfolding in front of you.
+Remember, speed limits are created for the road you are traveling on only when the conditions are clear, weather-free, and optimal.

 Chains for Tires

-If you live in a region that is frequented with a lot of snow every winter it could be a good idea to get chains for your tires that can give you more traction while driving.
-They are related cost effective and can help you from getting stuck.
+If you live in a region frequented with a lot of snow every winter, it could be a good idea to get chains for your tires that can give you more traction while driving.
+They are related and cost-effective and can help you from getting stuck.

-If you have other snow driving safety tips, be sure to share them below or email us.
+If you have other snow-driving safety tips, share them below or email us.